 The standard LTD application is processed within weeks to several months.
 If your claim is denied, you have the right to appeal the decision.
 Your denial letter should identify any time-limits for the appeal, but you should work diligently to file the appeal in a timely manner.

 Although it can be discouraging to receive a denial, the appeals process is your chance to correct any mistakes in your application and provide further medical evidence to support your claim.
 It is important to note that many LTD applicants are approved during the appeals process.
-Our office represents disability insurance claimants who have been wrongfully denied or terminated.
+Our office represents long term disability claimants who have been wrongfully denied or terminated.
 Call us at (888) 321-8131 or contact us online to request a free case evaluation.

 Gastroparesis and Social Security Disability

 So does gastroparesis qualify for Social Security Disability?
-Although the Social Security Administration does not have its own listing for gastroparesis, you may still qualify for Social Security Disability benefits under another digestive disorder listed in Social Security’s Listing of Impairments.
-Social Security does not pay short term disability benefits, so you must be unable to perform a substantial amount of work for at least 12 months.
+Although the Social Security Administration (SSA) does not have its own listing for gastroparesis, you may still qualify for Social Security Disability benefits under another digestive disorder listed in Social Security’s Listing of Impairments.
+Social Security does not pay short-term disability benefits, so you must be unable to perform a substantial amount of work for at least 12 months.

 - Your body mass index (BMI) falls below 17.50;

 - The BMI is documented on two separate occasions;